 - A sift fee will be charged for consideration of the application.
 Should the initial sift result in a rejection and subsequent re-submission, two sift fees will be charged.
 For more information on fees and charging, please see the fees page.

 How will my application be processed?

-Once the final Registration Report is received from the zonal Rapporteur Member State, with any provisions made following consideration of Member State comments, the following zonal application will be accepted, charged, and the 120 day statutory processing time will begin.
-Under exceptional circumstances, the UK may allow an applicant additional time to address any detailed sift feedback requirements before beginning processing of the following zonal under 120 day timelines, even if this information is received after the zonal Rapporteur Member State's final report.
-This is granted because an application is not 'complete' until the dossier fully addresses UK requirements, and is amended in accordance with the results of a zonal Rapporteur Member State assessment.
+Once the final Registration Report is received from the zonal Rapporteur Member State, with any provisions made following consideration of Member State comments, the following zonal application will be accepted, charged, and the 120-day statutory processing time will begin.
+Under exceptional circumstances, NI may allow an applicant additional time to address any detailed sift feedback requirements before beginning processing of the following zonal under 120-day timelines, even if this information is received after the zonal Rapporteur Member State's final report.
+This is granted because an application is not 'complete' until the dossier fully addresses NI requirements and is amended in accordance with the results of a zonal Rapporteur Member State assessment.